jdoleary/Spellmasons/docs/old/TasksBackburner.md

+- You should be able to destroy traps by attacking them
 - spawning on top of a stamina or mana potion doesn't overfill in multiplayer
   - fixed?
 Could not reproduce 2022-11-11
 - Steam description is too wordy, just tell 'em why it's awesome